monome/docs/docs/crow/index.md

 ## Next steps

-While *First* is a compelling instrument on its own, crow speaks to all manner of objects: other Eurorack synthesizer modules, computers, and norns.
+While *First* is a compelling instrument on its own, crow collects all manner of objects: other Eurorack synthesizer modules, computers, and norns.

 We don't want to box in your creativity, but here are a few (second, third, fourth) ways to approach crow: